corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 * Need to sign any notary-change and contract-upgrade transactions involving this state.
 * Receive any finalized transactions involving this state as part of `FinalityFlow`.

-1. Implement the `LinearState` interface and define an [override varaible](https://kotlinlang.org/docs/inheritance.html#overriding-properties) for the `LinearId` of the state.
+1. Implement the `LinearState` interface and define an [override varaible](https://kotlinlang.org/docs/inheritance.html#overriding-properties) for the `linearId` of the state.
 This is required for `LinearState`s.
 2. Define another override variable for the `participants` of the state.

 Your code should now look like this: